 Orthodontic treatment is most commonly associated with teens, but it can have a multitude of benefits for patients of all ages, including children.
 This is why the American Association of Orthodontists recommends every child has an orthodontic evaluation by around the age of seven.
 Some parents are surprised by this since many young children are still developing and have several baby teeth.
-But identifying dental issues early in life gives orthodontists like Dr. McGrory the chance to correct them before they develop into something more serious.
+However, identifying dental issues early in life gives orthodontists like Dr. McGrory and Dr. McCarty the chance to correct them before they develop into something more serious.

 A preventative approach like this gives children the best chance at a lifetime of beautiful, healthy smiles!
 McGrory Orthodontics is proud to offer a free consultation to potential patients throughout Bellaire, Pearland, and the surrounding areas.
 Parents who schedule a visit for their young children can expect an assessment of their oral health and development up to this point.
-Dr. McGrory will check for anything out of the ordinary that may require further attention, whether now or in the future.
+Dr. McGrory or Dr. McCarty will check for anything out of the ordinary that may require further attention, whether now or in the future.
 Early detection of possible problems between the ages of 6-9 may prompt something called interceptive orthodontics.

 What is interceptive orthodontics?